lithdew/flatend/README.md

 - The very moment the function returns, the response to a request is considered to be fully written.
 - Any panics in a function are not caught.

-Now, we need just need to register `helloWorld` as a handler for the service `hello_world`, and hook it up to our HTTP server listening for microservices at `127.0.0.1:9000`.
+Now, we need just need to register `helloWorld` as a handler for the service `hello_world`, and hook it up to our HTTP server Listening for Flatend nodes at `127.0.0.1:9000`.

 ```go
 package main